aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-bookmarks/untangle/_index.md

 #### Q: Are there any other methods to untangle nested bookmarks in a Word document using Aspose.Words for .NET?

 A: The method presented in this article is a common method for untangling nested bookmarks in adjacent table rows.
 However, there may be other approaches or techniques depending on the specific needs of your project.
-You can check out the official Aspose.Words documentation to further explore the available features.
+You can check out the [Aspose.Words for .NET API references](https://reference.aspose.com/words/net/) to further explore the available features.